-Defence costs aside, substantive disputes in D&O insurance litigation often relate to interpretation of several common policy exclusions, such as the 'insured versus insured' exclusion, which excludes coverage for claims against insured directors and officers brought by an insured organisation or person.
-Courts have issued conflicting rulings as to whether claims asserted by an entity that acts on behalf of the corporation (such as bank regulators, receivers, bankruptcy trustees or other litigation entities) should be considered an 'insured' for purposes of the exclusion.
+Defence costs aside, substantive disputes in D&O insurance litigation often relate to the interpretation of several common policy exclusions, such as the 'insured versus insured' exclusion, which excludes coverage for claims against insured directors and officers brought by, or with the assistance or solicitation of, an insured organisation or insured person.
+Courts have issued conflicting rulings as to whether claims asserted by an entity that acts on behalf of the corporation (such as bank regulators, receivers, bankruptcy trustees or other litigation entities) should be considered an insured for purposes of the exclusion.
 Rulings in this context are driven primarily by applicable policy language, including carve-backs from the exclusion that preserve coverage for derivative and shareholder claims.
+In recent litigation, courts have addressed whether the 'insured versus insured' exclusion applies to actions in which claims are asserted by both insureds and non-insureds.
+In these 'mixed' claim situations, courts have found that claims brought by non-insured persons with the assistance or solicitation of insured persons are barred from coverage by the insured versus insured exclusion.
+In contrast, where a non-insured person is found to have brought a claim without such assistance or solicitation, courts have applied allocation clauses in the D&O policies to extend coverage to claims brought by non-insureds, while excluding coverage for claims brought by insureds.

-Other litigated exclusions include what are known as 'conduct' exclusions, which bar coverage for claims arising from a director or officer's deliberately wrongful or fraudulent acts, or the improper gaining of personal profit.
+Other litigated exclusions include what are known as 'conduct' exclusions, which bar coverage for claims arising from a director's or officer's deliberately wrongful or fraudulent acts, or the improper gaining of personal profit.
 Here, issues may arise regarding whether the alleged conduct has been finally adjudicated so as to trigger the exclusions.
+Issues can also arise regarding whether or not the director is alleged to have acted beyond his or her capacity as a director.
+If so, courts will find coverage is excluded.
 Also frequently litigated is the 'professional services' exclusion.
 Most D&O policies exclude coverage for claims alleging a failure to provide professional services or a breach of an obligation to provide professional services.
-Typically, such claims would be covered under an errors and omissions (E&O) policy.
+Typically, these claims would be covered under an errors and omissions (E&O) policy.
 At times, however, policyholders may discover a gap, such as a situation in which a claim for professional services is not covered under the policyholder's E&O policy and is excluded under its D&O policy.
-This has led to disputes over the scope of the 'professional services' exclusion in D&O policies, with outcomes typically highly fact-driven.
+This has led to disputes over the scope of the professional services exclusion in D&O policies, with outcomes typically being highly fact-driven.